 The Digital Video Production program will prepare you for a career in the exciting world of film, video and television.
 You will be introduced to:

-- Basic principles of electronic field production and electronic news gathering
+- Basic principles of electronic field production

 - Principles of camera operation